hamisicodes/NFT/part-2/part-2.md

 ```

 #### Explain how 1155 is capable of providing non-fungible tokens the way ERC721 can (hint read the original EIP).
-ERC1155 has the `_id` argument contained in its function argument set.
-This indicates a specific token or token type in a transaction.
-In the case of an NFT, a specific `id` is provided.
+By specifying the amount of a given token to be minted as one, It shows that the token is non-fungible.